Update and guidance on Coronavirus

 - King's College London advice for students and staff

-For those of you who have already had a first or second round, we will be in touch as soon as we can.
-Again, your patience is very much appreciated and do check our website if you don’t hear from us as we’ll put information here.
+For those of you who are waiting to hear about your third and fourth round workshop audition, we will be in touch as soon as we can.
+Again, your patience is very much appreciated and do check back on our website if you don’t hear from us, as we will also put information here.

 FdA / BA (Hons) in Technical Theatre and Stage Management and PG Dip in Theatre Costume